When Literature Meets Painting…

-Delacroix was a passionate theatergoer at a younger age.
+Delacroix was a passionate theatergoer at a young age.
 He first saw the tragedy of Hamlet in the Odéon-Théâtre in 1827.
 He was instantly fascinated with the figure of the eponymous character and therefor developed a deep admiration for Shakespeare’s plays.

-In this painting, we see Hamlet standing, just a moment before the funeral procession of Ophelia, next to a freshly dug tomb where his wife-to-be is supposed to rest after her death by drowning.
+In this painting, we see Hamlet standing, just a moment before the funeral procession of Ophelia, next to a freshly dug grave where his wife-to-be is supposed to rest after her death by drowning.

 He talks to the gravedigger who he has seen unearthing the skull of Yorick, his father’s jester.
 He used to play with him and to love his jokes.
 “It makes my stomach turn” (Act V, scene I), Hamlet says as he carries the dead man’s skull.
-He then starts a long burlesque meditation about the vanity of life (Alexander’s corpse turning into mud and being used to plug a beer barrel).
+He then starts a long, burlesque meditation about the vanity of life (Alexander’s corpse turning into mud and being used to plug a beer barrel).
 He also blames the gravedigger for singing in such a solemn occupation.